zmercedes/RubeGoldbergVR/README.md

  	- shows object and the name/description of object near controller, can instantiate by placing or grabbing
  5. [ ] 5. set special grab rules for rube goldberg objects
  	- can grab but cannot throw. on release, must stay in place
+ 	- change this in GrabReleaseActions: can create function that determines when objects need to be placed or thrown based on info sent in
  6. [ ] 6. gameplay!
  	- create collectible that ball must touch in order to win
  	- reenable collectible on ball touching floor